FlyingFrank515/32-point-FFT-Processor/Readme.md

 Radix-2 FFT is the algorithm that cut DFT into small computation units. (cut length N DFT into two length N/2 DFT).
 Using Radix-2 FFT with butterfly computation unit can improve the time complexity from O(N^2) to O(nlgn).
 There are two ways to do the cut: DIT(decimation in time) and DIF(decimation in frequency).
 We decided to use the latter.

 We can use shift registers to design single path delay, which make us be able to use adder more efficiently.
 In addition, The transmission of data is pipelined instead of transmitting in parallel, this way can reduce the area sharpely.
 In the end, One sorter is needed to organize the data after Fourier transform.

+## Software TODO ##
+1. Use python (floating point) to verify whether the alogrithm is right (use hardware-like computation)
+2. change floating point in python to fixed-point gradually
+3. Determine the accuracy in verilog and implement it (how many bits in fractional part ??)

+## Hardware TODO ##
+1. In transmitting data between stages, use more bits.
+However, round to less bit after final stage.
+2. Sorting (bit-reversal) has to output real-part and imaginary part one by one (not together)
+3. Twiddle factor may have more bit (ensure accuracy).